Skip to main content

 The search strategy

 The property hunter activated her network of agents in the area and monitored new listings daily.
-In parallel, Marie identified three off-market properties through building concierges she has known for years in the neighborhood.
+In parallel, Marie identified three off-market properties through building concierges she has known for years in the neighbourhood.
 Of the 14 properties studied over 5 weeks, 6 were visited in person.

 The property found